Jindal30/Java_DSA/README.md

 ## Contact:

-If you have any questions or suggestions, feel free to reach out via email - "mjindal3001@gmail.com"
+If you have any questions or suggestions, feel free to reach out via email - "mjindal3001@gmail.com" or write an issue.

 Happy Coding!